iSach/clipmorph/PIPELINE.md

 `docker build -t clipmorph_train -f Dockerfile.train .`

 To train a model, it is required to:
-1. Prepare a data folder that contains the reference image named `style. png` and a `visual_genome` folder that contains the Visual Genome dataset.
+1. Prepare a data folder that contains the reference image named `style.png` and a `visual_genome` folder that contains the Visual Genome dataset.
 One can download this data using `training_data/download_genome. sh`.
 2. Set up Weights & Biases for tracking.